What is ADCS Trying to Achieve?

 Litigation is very expensive and our opposition, the Government of Canada, has unlimited resources to fight us.

 We may never receive any large corporate donation and this giving is really going to hurt.
-We will provide weekly updates on remaining monies needed.

 The Government of Canada has signed a ‘FATCA IGA’ (Foreign Account Tax Compliance Act Intergovernmental Agreement) with the United States to help that foreign country acquire assets of those Canadians it alone deems to be ‘U.S. persons’.